-4. Avoid time-suckers, such as email.
+4. Avoid time-wasters, such as email.
 Specify a time for every daily business task and write it into your schedule.
-For instance, I do Facebook every morning and evening for 10 minutes.
+For instance, I do Facebook every morning and evening for 10 minutes – not all day long!

 5. Just do it!
 Don’t wait until you have enough time, until you have enough money, until the cows come home.
 You know you have to do it sooner or later, so JFDI – Just Flippin’ Do It!

 How will you get past procrastination?
 And how will you celebrate?

 “Hi, I’m Donna and I’m a recovering perfectionist!”
 One of the hardest things for me is to do is finish something, be okay with it and be done with it.

 Perfectionism is related to procrastination.
 Both are fear-based – fear of making a mistake or fear of rejection, for example.
 Where they differ: procrastination is about not starting, while perfectionism is about not finishing!

 Are you a victim of Perfection Paralysis when it comes to marketing your wellness business?
 Do you get an idea and start working on it, work on it some more, and then more?

 If I had waited until everything was perfect before moving forward with The Prosperous Practice, we wouldn’t be here now.
 You’re reading this now because I got over myself and became an imperfectionist!